Photography: Ifebusola Shotunde

 How did you get into coding?

 I learnt the basics when I was younger, my uncle taught me, but I didn’t take it very seriously.
 When I started properly was after my first failure at Uni-Lag.
 I got a 1.71 GPA – you can print this – I actually got a 1.71 GPA.
 I called my friend Jibola and basically told him, “Fuck school, I need to figure out a path for my life, I want to work.”
 So he set me up to work on M.I.
-Abaga’s official site, and that was the very first coding job I got paid for.
+Abaga’s official website and that was the very first coding job I got paid for.
 I was honest and told them that I was still learning, but they were into it.

 How would you break Bitcoin down to a dummy?